 Featured by Department

 More than 100 chemo drugs are used in many combinations.
-A single chemo drug can be used to treat cancer, but often multiple drugs are used in a certain order or in certain combinations (called combination chemotherapy).
+A single chemo drug can be used to treatment of Chemotherapy cancer, but often multiple drugs are used in a certain order or in certain combinations (called combination chemotherapy).
 Multiple drugs with different actions can work together to kill more cancer cells.
 This can also reduce the chance that the cancer may become resistant to any one chemo drug.

 These drugs have been tested in clinical experiments( clinical trials) and proven to work .One drug may work in one cancer and not work in other cancer.